-Every winter, I create a massive batch of fire brew.
+Every fall, I create a massive batch of fire brew.
 This immune-boosting elixir combines the power of easy-to-find medicinal plants such as garlic, ginger, onion, horseradish, and lemon with apple cider vinegar and honey to keep you feeling supported as the seasons change and your immune system responds.

-Fire brew, also known as fire cider, is a well-loved folk remedy that boosts the immune system and increases circulation.
+Fire brew, also known as fire cider, is a well-loved herbal folk remedy that boosts the immune system while increasing circulation and warming the body.
 These qualities make fire brew perfect for colder months but I always keep smaller bottles around to take when I've been exposed to someone sick no matter the time of year.